-Since having this operation Sarah has had a difficult recovery and has had to have revision surgery to fix the problems caused by Mr Michael Walsh’s outdated technique.
-Sarah still suffers from the consequences of Mr Michael Walsh’s treatment today.
+Since having this operation Lisa has had a difficult recovery and has had to have revision surgery to fix the problems caused by Mr Michael Walsh’s outdated technique.
+Lisa still suffers from the consequences of Mr Michael Walsh’s treatment today.

 “I now understand that he performed the wrong operation.
 That’s because an independent surgeon Spire asked to review a number of Walsh’s patients found that I had had ‘a failed procedure’, which had left me with a ‘cosmetic deformity’.
 I should have had a full prosthetic ligament replacement, not the outdated and, I’m told, inappropriate surgery which he did.
 It didn’t fix my problems.
 From what I know now, it was never going to work.

 “I now have a pronounced lump on my left clavicle – my collarbone – near the top of my left arm.
 It’s more prominent than it should be, which makes me self-conscious and uncomfortable.
 I’m less able to do sport and exercise such as horse riding, which I used to really enjoy because I don’t have full strength in my left arm.
 I wasn’t able to work for a while after I later had remedial surgery, which was the operation I should have had with Mr Walsh.
 I get pain, niggles and clicks in my left shoulder, so I get a reminder every day of Mr Walsh and the wrong surgery.
 I feel I’m paying the price for a procedure that should never have been done.”